reiver/go-httpsse/README.md

 	httpsse.HeartBeat(4567 * time.Millisecond, route)

-	// Spawn this into its own go-routine. go loop(route)
+	// Spawn this into its own go-routine.
+	//
+	// Having the things writing to the route run in a different go-routine is important
+	// so that the call doesn't block before route.ServeHTTP() is called. go loop(route)

 	route.ServeHTTP(responsewriter, request)
 }

+// This function isn't important for this example.
+//
-func loop(route httpsse.Route) {
+// Your own functions would do something useful. func loop(route httpsse.Route) {
 	for {
 		err := route.PublishEvent(func(eventwriter httpsse.EventWriter)error{